jrochelly/ActivePIP/README.md

-#PIP
+#ActivePIP

-PIP is a tiny application framework built for people who use a LAMP stack.
-PIP aims to be as simple as possible to set up and use.
+ActivePIP is a tiny application framework built for people who use a LAMP stack.
+ActivePIP aims to be as simple as possible to set up and use.

-Visit [http://jrochelly.github.io/PIP/](http://jrochelly.github.io/PIP/) for more information and documentation.
+Visit [http://jrochelly.github.io/ActivePIP/](http://jrochelly.github.io/ActivePIP/) for more information and documentation.

 ## PIP now uses <i>php.activerecord</i> v1.0
 For mor info about how to use php.ActiveRecord, please visit [http://www.phpactiverecord.org/](http://www.phpactiverecord.org/).